LTW85/Etherium-Forecast-Project/README.md

 *Automation*

-In order for the project to provide forecasts that adpat to market conditions, the tuning process has been automated via Github actions.
+In order for the project to provide forecasts that adpat to market conditions, the tuning process has been automated via Github Actions.
 The process follows the steps below:

 **Step 1:** A .yaml file containing a workflow procedure is executed on a schedule - currently once a day.